Vander05/ITSCM-180/README.md

-# ITSCM-180 this is hte Reop for ITSCM 180.
+# This is hte Repo for ITSCM 180.